abhiwand/atk/api-doc/src/main/resources/python/frame-vertex/drop_duplicates.rst

 ----------
 columns : [str | list of str]
     Column name(s) to identify duplicates.
-    If empty, the function will remove duplicates that have the whole row of data identical (not including the _vid column that is already unique per row).
+    If empty, the method will remove duplicates that have the whole row of data identical (not including the _vid column that is already unique per row).